samlaf/samlaf.github.io/_drafts/2025-07-04-config-as-code.md

 ![image](https://hackmd.io/_uploads/BypGnemmgg.png)

-The languages above are all "configuration languages", which can effectively be thought of as different ways to (safely!) generate configuration data (json, yaml, )
+The config DSL languages above are all "configuration languages", which can effectively be thought of as different ways to (safely!) generate configuration data (JSON, YAML, etc.).

 The "Borg, Omega, and Kubernetes" paper also argues
 > [...] configuration management systems tend to invent a domain-specific configuration language that (eventually) becomes Turing complete, starting from the desire to perform computation on the data in the configuration (e.g., to adjust the amount of memory to give a server as a function of the number of shards in the service).
 The result is the kind of inscrutable “configuration is code” that people were trying to avoid by eliminating hard-coded parameters in the application’s source code.
 It doesn’t reduce operational complexity or make the configurations easier to debug or change; it just moves the computations from a real programming language to a domain-specific one, which typically has weaker development tools such as debuggers and unit test frameworks.
 We believe the most effective approach is to accept this need, embrace the inevitability of programmatic configuration, and maintain a clean separation between computation and data.

 The above quote describes option 7 in the pendulum.
 However, many authors of that paper have moved on from that perspective, and swung back to the config DSL approach.
-Marcel van Lohuizen, who was on the initial Bord team, created GCL, and more recently CUE, argues using the below diagram for why full fledged programming languages shouldn't be used to generate configuration data:
+Marcel van Lohuizen, who was on the initial Borg team, created GCL, and more recently CUE, argues using the below diagram for why full-fledged programming languages shouldn't be used to generate configuration data:
 ![image](https://hackmd.io/_uploads/Byma4HxcJe.png)

 ## Cue